-Dr. John Burgoyne and Dr. Calvin Knapp are highly experienced in the diagnosis and treatment of sinus disorders, including treatment of allergies.
+Dr. John Burgoyne, Dr. Calvin Knapp, and Dr. Chad Ruffin are highly experienced in the diagnosis and treatment of sinus disorders, including the treatment of allergies.
 The most up-to-date advances in sinus surgery are available through our center.

 What are Sinuses?